-- 1. Use Line Assignment (#301) to assign all lines to extension X. - 2.
-Set Automatic Line Selection for extension X to line A, B, C, - 3.
-Set Line Ringing for all lines on extension X to No Ring. - Set Automatic Extension Privacy (#304) for extension X to Assigned.
-4. - 5.
+If extension X is a pooled extension, set Automatic Line Selection for extension X to Pool D, line A, B, C,....

+- 3. Set Line Ringing for all lines and pools on extension X to No Ring. - 4.
+Set Automatic Extension Privacy (#304) for extension X to Assigned. - 5.
 Make sure extension X is not assigned as a Call Waiting (#316) extension, Pickup Group Extension (#501), Calling Group Extension (#502), Night Service Group Extension (#504), or Hunt Group Extension (#505). - 6.
 To monitor the fax machine, use Fax Machine Extensions (#601) to identify extension X as a fax extension and program a Fax Management button by programming the fax machine extension number on an Auto Dial button.